APAD2024/APAD-Asset-Data/Asset Data/Asset for Bangladesh.md

 # Asset for Bangladesh

 This repository provides an overview to the listed assets in the workbook.
 Bangladesh is among the most polluted (especially air pollution) in the world.
-In the effort to determine some of the major assets and industries that contribute to the deterioration of the environment, APAD tries to establish a database along with the associated emission estimates.
+In an effort to determine some of the major assets and industries that contribute to the deterioration of the air quality, APAD is establishing a database along with the associated emission estimates at the 'asset-level'.

-There are 6 major assets:
+There are 6 major assets currently in our database:

 1. Brick Kilns
 2. Coal Plants